 Recipe Ingredients

-• Cinnamon: Adds a warm taste to the muffins.
+• Cinnamon: Adds a warm, cozy flavor.

 How to Make Zucchini Muffins

-• Combine dry ingredients: In a large bowl, whisk together the flour, sugar, baking powder, baking soda, cinnamon, and salt until combined
+In a large bowl, whisk together the flour, sugar, baking powder, baking soda, cinnamon, and salt until combined

-• Add wet ingredients: To the same bowl, stir in the whisked egg, grated zucchini, oil, and vanilla until no flour streaks remain.
+To the same bowl, stir in the whisked egg, grated zucchini, oil, and vanilla until no flour streaks remain.

-• Fill muffin pan: Using a large cookie scoop, portion batter into a 12 cup muffin pan with liners.
+Using a large cookie scoop, portion batter into a 12 cup muffin pan with liners.
 Fill each muffin cup 2/3 of the way full.

-• Bake: Bake 20 to 25 minutes at 350°F, or until a toothpick inserted in the center comes out clean.
+Bake 20 to 25 minutes at 350°F, or until a toothpick inserted in the center comes out clean.
 Let cool in the pan 5 minutes before transferring to a wire rack to cool completely.

-Expert Tips
+Recipe Tips

 • Do not squeeze your zucchini dry.
 It’s part of what keeps your muffins moist so you don’t want to squeeze too much of the water out.
-If they’re really moist, dab it a little.
+If they’re really moist, blot it a little.

 • Don’t overmix.
 You want to mix until combined and leave enough air in the batter to work with the baking